camunda/camunda-docs/versioned_docs/version-8.1/components/console/manage-organization/manage-users.md

 ## Restrictions

-In Enterprise plans, the hostname part of the email adress for invites can be restricted to meet your internal security policies.
-Please reach out to your Customer Success Manager to get this configured according to your needs.
+In Enterprise plans, the hostname section of the email address for invites can be restricted to meet your internal security policies.
+Contact your Customer Success Manager to get this configured according to your needs.